-Choosing a financial advisor also can also be confusing because they sometimes use other titles: wealth manager, financial planner, investment advisor.
+Choosing a financial advisor also can be confusing because they sometimes use other titles: wealth manager, financial planner, or investment advisor.

 Regardless of their titles or rosters of services, the first criterion for choosing a financial advisor is easy: Make sure he or she is a fiduciary.
 Fiduciaries are required by law to do what’s best for their clients financially even if it isn’t what’s best for them.

-It’s important to understand how your choice gets paid.
-You don’t want an advisor who works on commission and is therefore motivated to put you into certain products that will help get them paid.
+It’s important to understand how your advisor gets paid.
+You don’t want someone who works on commission and is therefore motivated to put you into certain products that will help get them paid.

 In addition to finding someone who is bound by fiduciary duty, consider the services they offer, their credentials, the fees they charge and how well their personality fits you and your family.